groggero95/tsca/REPORT.md

 Two different codes are available to obtain timing measurements:

-* [helloworld.c]: to get measurements on the zybo board without the intervention of an OS;
+* [helloworld.c] : to get measurements on the zybo board without the intervention of an OS;

-* [timing.c]: to get measurement on a pc/laptop running an OS.
+* [timing.c] : to get measurement on a pc/laptop running an OS.

 ### Bare metal Zybo Board acquisition

 The folder [zybo] contains all the necessary files to define an hardware platform which is capable of running a custom code.
 Inside, the folder [ZC010_wrapper_hw_platform_0] specifies a set of information useful to the first stage boot loader to initialize the hardware platform on which our code will run.
 The folder [Test_sd_bsp] contains the Xilinx libraries with a set of built-in functions for the board.
 Finally, the folder [Test_sd] contains the actual acquisition code ([helloworld.c]), together with the [boot.bin] and a set of other configuration files.
+The folder [zybo] contains all the necessary files to define an hardware platform which is capable of running a custom code.
+Inside, the folder [ZC010_wrapper_hw_platform_0] specifies a set of information useful to the first stage boot loader to initialize the hardware platform on which our code will run.
+The folder [Test_sd_bsp] contains the Xilinx libraries with a set of built-in functions for the board.
+Finally, the folder [Test_sd] contains the actual acquisition code [helloworld.c], together with the [boot.bin] and a set of other configuration files.

 To run acquisitions on a OS-less system, in our case the Zybo board, two preliminary steps are necessary:

 * set the `VERSION` parameter in [cipher.h];

 * set the `INT_SIZE` parameter in [zybo bigint.h] (the make-able version in the zybo folder, not the original one);

 * set the `TESTNUM` parameter in [helloworld.c] (number of total acquisitions).

 As just mentioned, the actual acquisition code is contained in the file [helloworld.c].
 Have a look at it: